TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

             into a stream of tokens.
 - `parser/`: Parsing phase.
 Uses OCamlyacc to transform token streams into abstract syntax tree (ASTs) according to COOL grammar.
-- `tests/`: Contains library of COOL programs to test the interpreter on.
-Covers a wide range of functionality for all parts of this project.
-Specific unit tests are found in the individual directories.
+- `scripts/`: Contains library of bash and Python programs to test automatically test the interpreter on.
 - `cool-manual.pdf`: The official COOL language specification and reference manual used for grammar, semantics, and test conformance.